-Located near Alamogordo, New Mexico, White Sands National Park is the world’s largest gypsum sand dune field, one of the natural wonders of the world, and a truly magical place to visit.
+Located near Alamogordo, New Mexico, White Sands National Park is the world’s largest gypsum sand dune field.
+As one of the natural wonders of the world, it is a truly magical place to visit.
 But there are limited services and amenities available, so here is an important list of what to take to White Sands National Park.

 I paid full price to slide down the dunes, hike the sandy hills, and otherwise explore White Sands National Park.
 But you can count on me to always share my honest opinions no matter who is footing the bill.

-With 275 square miles of bright white sand dunes the delicate texture of sugar, White Sands National Park near Alamogordo, New Mexico, is a uniquely beautiful place to visit in the Land of Enchantment.
+With 275 square miles of bright white sand dunes the delicate texture of sugar, White Sands National Park is a uniquely beautiful place to visit in the Land of Enchantment.
 But with the unique environment come additional precautions for a safe visit.
-Before you head for these beautiful, ever shifting sand dunes in Southern New Mexico, be sure you’ve packed these essentials.
+Before you head for these beautiful, ever shifting sand dunes near Alamogordo in Southern New Mexico, be sure you’ve packed these essentials.

 Speaking of weather conditions, this is what you can expect based upon the time of year that you visit: